Otter-Co/TurnSignal/README.md

 The result is I basically resupun my own OpenVR handler that works outside of Unity's built-in support, and is now completely free of the SteamVR Plugin!
 (Although I totes Copied out majority chunk of SteamVR_Utils to get them sweet transform operations!)

-Its called OVRLay, and the entirety of its should be contained in the OVRLay folder under 'Assets', or in the unity package/archive in the root of the git.
+Its called OVRLay, and it can be found [Here](), but the versions may be slightly different as turnsignal gets more customized (outdated).

 Let me know if you find it useful or interesting!

 ---

-I think thats that, Credit/CopyRight to Valve for OpenVR/SteamVR stuff.
+I think thats that, Credit/Copyright to Valve for OpenVR/SteamVR stuff.

 Thanks and credit to my friend Mason Halstead (141art) for The Icon, and Steam Store Art assets!